ariebovenberg/snug/README.rst

 (Work in progress)

-An ORM toolkit for interacting with REST APIs, using the latest features in python 3.6.
+Wrap REST APIs to fit nicely into your python code.